mizrael/BlazorOnGitHubPages/readme.md

 Example repository showing how to deploy a Blazor webassembly application to GitHub Pages using GitHub Actions.
+Full description available here: https://www.davideguida.com/how-to-deploy-blazor-webassembly-on-github-pages-using-github-actions/

 Since this is a User repository, it is not possible to configure Pages to use a different source repository than master.
 So I had to update my workflow and set `development` as main branch.